-ILAC works with its member organisations, justice sector actors and Libyan civil society to promote human rights culture and prepare for transitional justice processes in Libya.
+ILAC worked with its member organisations, justice sector actors and Libyan civil society to promote human rights culture and prepare for transitional justice processes in Libya.

 Regional Background